 The Town is responsible for the management of public water and sewer service.
 The Town's sewer lines are currently near capacity and there are problems with aging infrastructure.
-There have been recent improvements to the water line along Route 31.

 There are plans for water line improvements to address issues and improve services.
 Utility extensions, particularly sewer lines, can have the effect of encouraging growth, and should be carefully planned.

-- Concentrate investments in public utilities on improvements to existing facilities. - ◆ Control the number of new tap-ins permitted along existing utility lines to avoid exceeding capacity of the system. - ♦ Concentrate new development in areas already serviced with utilities to limit need for extensive new investments in infrastructure. - Continue to support existing Town parks and County facilities in the Town. - Build upon the recreational opportunities afforded by the Canal. - ♦ Consider the development of a centralized community center for adults and children.
+- Concentrate investments in public utilities on improvements to existing facilities. - ♦ Control the number of new tap-ins permitted along existing utility lines to avoid exceeding capacity of the system. - ♦ Concentrate new development in areas already serviced with utilities to limit need for extensive new investments in infrastructure. - Continue to support existing Town parks and County facilities in the Town. - Build upon the recreational opportunities afforded by the Canal. - ♦ Consider the development of a centralized community center for adults and children.